zt-pawer/SwiftGodotIosPlugins/README.md

 # Supported Plugins

-Currently, SwiftGodotPlugins implements the Ios GameCenter, ICloud and InAppPurchase integration.
+Currently, SwiftGodotIosPlugins implements the Ios GameCenter, ICloud and InAppPurchase integration.
 Other features in scope are Ios IapPurchases, iCloud, Firebase, adMob.
 Other integrations might be considered.

 # Supported Platforms

-Currently, SwiftGodotPlugins can be used in projects targeting the iOS platforms.
+Currently, SwiftGodotIosPlugins can be used in projects targeting the iOS platforms.
 - **Android** and **Windows** will be in scope for Firebase and adMob.
 - **macOS** and **Linux** are not scope at the moment.

 # Development Status

-SwiftGodotPlugins is built on the GDExtension framework, which is still in an [experimental](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html#differences-between-gdextension-and-c-modules) state, and consequently SwiftGodotPlugins is still in an experimental state. **Any use on production application is at your own risk.**
+SwiftGodotIosPlugins is built on the GDExtension framework, which is still in an [experimental](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html#differences-between-gdextension-and-c-modules) state, and consequently SwiftGodotIosPlugins is still in an experimental state. **Any use on production application is at your own risk.**

 # How to use it